Q&A With Sandra Delgado: Actress, Writer, Producer & Mom

 Any advice for young women who want to follow their artistic dreams?

 I can only stress the importance of creating your own work.
 Nothing is really going to change until Latinos are the content creators, until we are the producers, the writers, the directors.
 It’s so important for us to add our point of view into the spectrum of the stories being told out there – everyone has a story – also it keeps you sane while you’re waiting for the phone to ring, to keep your creative juices flowing.

 Who are your beauty and style inspirations?

 Gwen Stefani, I love her style - all the different fabrics and textures she incorporates into her outfits.
 She uses very vibrant colors and cuts and I loved watching the Voice just to see what she was wearing.

 Frida Khalo as well.
 I’m such a chameleon.
 Sometimes I feel more bohemian, sometimes more feminine and sometimes more classic.
 I also love going back, Sophia Loren, Audrey Hepburn, Marlena Dietrich.
 I love how Marlena was so androgynous but could still pull off the most glamorous gowns.

-Tickets for La Havana Madrid are now on sale at Steppenwolf Theater.
-To keep up with Sandra and her latest projects, including a guest stint on FOX's Empire, click here.
+To keep up with Sandra and her latest projects, including a guest stint on FOX's “Empire”, click here.